h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `lambda <algo-params/lambda.html>`__: Specify the regularization strength.

--  `standardize <algo-params/standardize.html>`__: Specify whether to standardize the numeric columns to have a mean of zero and unit variance.
-Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to have larger variances relative to other attributes as a matter of scale, rather than true contribution.
-This option defaults to ``False`` (disabled).

 -  `missing_values_handling <algo-params/missing_values_handling.html>`__: Specify how to handle missing values (one of: ``Skip``, ``MeanImputation`` (default), or ``PlugValues``).

--  `plug_values <algo-params/plug_values.html>`__: When ``missing_values_handling="PlugValues"``, specify a single row frame containing values that will be used to impute missing values of the training/validation frame.

--  `max_iterations <algo-params/max_iterations.html>`__: Specify the number of training iterations (defaults to ``-1``, which means unlimited).

 - **startval**: The initial starting values for fixed and randomized coefficients in GAM specified as a double array.